awsdocs/amazon-sagemaker-developer-guide/doc_source/model-ab-testing.md

 ## Test models by invoking specific variants<a name="model-testing-target-variant"></a>

 To test multiple models by invoking specific models for each request, specify the specific version of the model you want to invoke by providing a value for the `TargetVariant` parameter when you call [InvokeEndpoint](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html)\.
-Amazon SageMaker ensures that the request is processed by the production variant you specify\.
+SageMaker ensures that the request is processed by the production variant you specify\.
 If you have already provided traffic distribution and specify a value for the `TargetVariant` parameter, the targeted routing overrides the random traffic distribution\.
 The following diagram shows how this works in more detail\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/model-target-variant.png)